schofida/mlod-enhancements/mlod-new-heroic-paths.md

 _Prerequisite: Minimum level of 8 and the Seer Sight (Past) heroic path feat._

 You are able to just barely make out patterns in your enemy's attacks before they make them, giving you heightened reflexes to help you weave in and out of trouble.
-As a bonus action, you gain the following Rogue abilities until the end of your next turn: Cunning Action, Uncanny Dodge and Evasion.
+As a bonus action, you may spend 1 vision point to gain the following Rogue abilities until the end of your next turn: Cunning Action, Uncanny Dodge and Evasion.
 All normal rules for using these abilities (such as only being able to use evasion when wearing light or no armor) apply.
-You can use this ability as many times per long rest as your intelligence or wisdom modifier (minimum once).

 ---